Probing light exotics from a hidden sector at $c$-$\tau$ factories with polarized electron beams: Hidden Photon

 In our study we adopt a minimal phenomenological model, where the light vector is characterized by its mass $m_{A'}$ and interaction \eqref{Aee}, and we neglect the induced by \eqref{Aee} decay of $A'$ into SM fermions.
 In literature a light vector with tiny coupling is usually dubbed as {\it paraphoton}, {\it hidden} or {\it dark photon} \cite{Okun:1982xi}.
 It is predicted in SM extensions and may be related to some unexplained phenomena, including the dark matter \cite{Pospelov:2007mp}, see Refs.\,\cite{Graham:2021ggy,Filippi:2020kii} for recent reviews.
 More complicated signatures than \eqref{missing} can be advertised in particular models, see e.g. Ref.\,\cite{Boos:2022gtt} for a recent investigation of SCTF prospects.

-One can examine the production of hidden photon associated with a single photon.
-It is $2\to2$ process, see Fig.\ref{diagram:dp},
+One can examine the production of a hidden photon associated with a single photon.
+It is the $2\to2$ process, see Fig.\ref{diagram:dp},

-and at each direction of the outgoing photon parameterised by the polar angle $\theta_\gamma$ the photon energy is fixed by the angle and the collision energy $\sqrt{s}$.
+and at each direction of the outgoing photon parametrized by the polar angle $\theta_\gamma$ the photon energy is fixed by the angle and the collision energy as \eqref{Egamma-2-2}.
 The corresponding differential cross section in the limit of zero electron mass reads\,\cite{Zhang:2019wnz}

 Expectedly, the cross section of this pure electromagnetic process does not depend on the polarization of initial leptons.

 Imposing the cut on photon angle\,\eqref{photon-cut} we integrate \eqref{cross-A} over $\theta_\gamma$ and obtain the number of signal events.
 Then, by setting it equal 3 we get the 95\% C.L. exclusion limits outlined in Fig.\,\ref{fig:DarkPhoton}